-Our school is very proud to have registered as an Eco-School which recognises our commitment to developing strategies that sustain and enhance resources and the environment.
+Our school is very proud to have an Eco-School which recognises our commitment to developing strategies that sustain and enhance resources and the environment.

-We have just appointed our new 2020/21 Eco-Council Ambassadors for each class and they will be meeting as regularly as possible to ensure we raise environmental awareness, improve our school environment and also create financial savings through improving our use of electricity, gas and water throughout the school.
+We have just appointed our new 2021/22 Eco-Council Ambassadors for each class and they will be meeting at least once every half term to ensure we raise environmental awareness, improve our school environment and also create financial savings through improving our use of electricity, gas and water throughout the school.

 What we have been up to...